mkffl/mkffl.github.io/_posts/2020-05-26-Expectation-maximization-part-2.markdown

 vae.compile(optimizer='rmsprop', loss=vae_loss)
 ```

-`x_ent` corresponds to the recontruction loss whereas `kl_loss` is the regularisation term.
-Binary cross entropy is the information theoretical version of a Bernoulli density, best seen by looking at the Keras [source implementation](https://github.com/tensorflow/tensorflow/blob/2b96f3662bd776e277f86997659e61046b56c315/tensorflow/python/keras/backend.py#L4668)
+In `vae_loss`, `x_ent` corresponds to the recontruction loss and `kl_loss` is the regularisation term.
+The former uses binary cross entropy, which is the information theoretical equivalent of a Bernoulli density, best seen by looking at the Keras [source implementation](https://github.com/tensorflow/tensorflow/blob/2b96f3662bd776e277f86997659e61046b56c315/tensorflow/python/keras/backend.py#L4668)

 ```python
   # Compute cross entropy from probabilities.